Montreal Street Circuit

-The Montreal Street Circuit is a temporary street circuit in Montreal, Canada.
-It is located in the southeast portion of the downtown area, with its main straight on René Lévesque Boulevard.
+The Montreal Street Circuit was a temporary street circuit in Montreal, Canada.
+It was located in the southeast portion of the downtown area, with its main straight on René Lévesque Boulevard.

 Track features

 The track is 2.745 km long and features 14 turns.

 Usage

 It was used for the Montreal ePrix of the single-seater, electrically powered Formula E championship.
 It was used during the 2016–17 Formula E season but has not been used since.